panea-catalin/bitTalk/README.md

 # ask-blockchain
 LLM Python based application that allows users to ask normal natural language questions to a bitcoin validator node and get valid answers.

-This project is brought by https://www.edoar.ai.
-Let's get you an edoar [do]!

 Ask blockchain takes advantage of the new open ai assistents, running throu api locally, using them to write code on the fly in order to provide it's user with answers to blockchain alatitics mysteries.